OBJECTIVES AND DETAILS OF OIL SPILL TACTICAL PREPAREDNESS PLANS + RESPONSE MANAGEMENT

 Details of Oil Spill Tactical Response Plan

 The tactical planning process identifies the “how” a downstream response will be implemented at a specific location.
 Tactical planning provides site-specific focus to the comprehensive emergency response plan.
-They apply a response perspective with specific short-term actions and details that allow responders to best access, assess, and quickly respond to offsite spills.
+They apply a response perspective with specific short-term actions and details that allow responders to best access, assess, and quickly respond to offsite emergency oil spills.
 Tactical response exercises will better prepare responders for the potential conditions and actions required at the site.

-Tactical spill plans should include the following:
+Tactical spill response plans should include the following:

 • Various photographs of each segment (including ground and aerial views, if possible)